 Don’t get me wrong, the episode is thrilling; I recommend it.
-However, the blocking feature is a disturbing concept for the movie director Carl Tibbetts and writer Charlie Brooker to have come up with.
+However, the blocking feature is a disturbing concept for the movie director Carl Tibbetts and writer Charlie Brooker to have conceived.

 I started watching Black Mirror on Netflix and initially didn’t want to share this, but the itch kept growing because season 2, episode 4, got to me.
 The episode’s title is “White Christmas,” released in 2014.

 Black Mirror isn’t like a regular series that follows a continuous storyline with the same characters acting out a sequence of events per episode.
 No, it’s an anthology.
-This means it’s a series in which different episodes come with a unique story line and a different set of characters portrayed by different actors.
+This means it’s a series in which each episode features a unique storyline and a distinct set of characters, portrayed by different actors.

 From the first episode, I was hooked.
 Each episode left me with more questions than a satisfying movie-watching experience.
-I had never experienced such a thing.
+I had never experienced anything like that.
 I reached the 4th episode of the series, and instead of leaving me with more questions as every other episode did, the “White Christmas” episode left me in an unexplainable state; I was pissed, confused, and future-worried all mixed.

 The moral lesson from that episode could be to control your anger so it doesn’t get you into trouble.

-The Black Mirror series showcases cutting-edge technology like sharing what you see with someone remotely, watching your memories, or even extracting your memory and having it in a “cookie.”
-The series shows off this excellent tech in each episode.
+The series showcases this technology in each episode.
 It’s not like the dystopian futuristic tech where the air is terrible, and everyone is in a tight spandex costume/space wear, or the utopian kind where everything is perfect and unrealistic.
-No, it’s the traditional society but then with technology way beyond current research.
+No, it’s the regular society, but then with technology way beyond current research.

 The worst-case scenario is if you’re on the register.
 In the series, law offenders can be put on the register, which means they are blocked from everyone on earth.
 A bit excessive.

-As for Joe Potter (Rafe Spall), whose “cookie” Matt was cracking, he was blocked by his wife for yelling at her.
-Joe’s wife, Bethany ‘Beth’ Grey (Janet Montgomery), was pregnant.
+As for Joe Potter (Rafe Spall), he was blocked by his wife for yelling at her.

 Check out: Rafe Spall Net worth